Passenger Timetables

 (Many before Amtrak)

 The links below lead to various passenger timetables from the years just prior to Amtrak's first operations in 1971.
 Some railroads still had extensive brochures, and a large number of routes with passenger service.
 Others had rather plain little postcard size schedules to provide very minimal information.
 The CEI's "Chicago to Danville Flyer" may be the champion in the minimalist category, printed on one side of a 3 by 5 postcard.
 The GMO is close behind for its three trains between Chicago and St. Louis.
 I hope these documents bring back some memories for some of you and partially illustrate the end of the private railroad passenger era for all.
 In the middle of the entries is one from 1873 for the Lake Shore and Michigan Southern Railway (part of the NYC System later) - a reprint from a bygone era.
-The final entry is an early Amtrak National Timetable from the summer of 1971.
-This early document from Amtrak's first year illustrates the significant reduction in frequencies that occurred nation wide at Amtrak's inception.
-August 2019 addition: two Amtrak National Timetables (1973 and 1990) that surfaced in some files.
-Note - December 2020 - Amtrak was moved into a separate section at the end of this page.

 The several files from post World War Two passenger train promotions by the Milwaukee Road are courtesy of Pat Heinan, retired DRGW and Amtrak engineer (added July 2019).
 I threw the picture from a 1971 pocket calendar from the Canadian National by its passenger timetables because I have so little information from the Canadian Roads.